Second Year Spanish - Second Term

 Grading options: A-F (default), P-NP, audit

 Continues to expand structure and vocabulary for the purpose of active communication.
 Includes practice in reading and writing.
-Recommended: Completion of SPA 201 or instructor permission.
-Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
+Prerequisites: SPA 201 or instructor permission.
 Audit available.

 - Handle a wider range of communicative tasks in selected social situations.

 - Communicate more effectively with some rephrasing and circumlocution with native speakers accustomed to dealing with non-native speakers.

 - Further develop discourse to narrate and describe in more detail and length using a variety of time frames and modes with greater accuracy.

 - Expand understanding of cultural similarities and differences within the Spanish-speaking world in relation to one’s own cultural perspective.

 - Deepen understanding of historical and cultural movements through analysis of selected works of art, literature, music, film and/or performing arts from the target culture.

 - Analyze and develop responses to selected authentic materials in the target language.